 The Description is a concise statement that summarizes the rule so that you’ll know what the rule is for when using it to specify a relationship type.
 The Description also appears in error messages when rule validation fails.
 When adding or editing a rule’s description, make sure the words you choose are consistent with the descriptions for existing rules.

-In the example above, the rule means that the Omeka item to which the rule applies must have a Type element that starts with “Article” and a Subject element that starts with either “Businesses”, “Organizations”, or “People”.
+In the example above, the rule means that the Omeka item to which the rule applies must have a Type element that starts with “Reference” and a Subject element that starts with either “Businesses”, “Organizations”, or “People”.

 Specifying a rule is a bit tricky because you must do so precisely using the proper element names like “Type” and “Subject” as well as the correct syntax for Regular Expressions as explained in the MySQL documentation; however, if you look at a number of rules you’ll notice that they all follow the same pattern and you should be able to edit an existing rule, or create a new rule by, simply following the pattern carefully.